-From 1581 to 1589 Duke Wilhelm V had a summer palace built around a gardened court next to the Antiquarium, which had been erected under Duke Albrecht V. The court takes its name from the grotto on the west façade of the Antiquarium, complete with fountain and shell decoration.
+From 1581 to 1589 Duke Wilhelm V had a summer palace built around a gardened courtyard next to the Antiquarium, which had been erected under Duke Albrecht V.

-Duke Maximilian I had the Chapel Court erected from 1603 to 1630 to the west of Wilhelm V's Grottenhof buildings.
-The chapel has given its name to the narrow court entered from Residenzstraße through a large gateway flanked by lions.
+Duke Maximilian I had the Chapel Courtyard erected from 1603 to 1630 to the west of Wilhelm V's Grotto courtyard buildings.
+The Court Chapel has given its name to the narrow court entered from Residenzstraße through a large gateway flanked by lions.

-Duke Albrecht V's Antiquarium building forms the south side of a court laid out during the reign of Duke Maximilian I. The octagonal court, with its striking pediments at either end, was used for tournaments and as a carriage entrance to the Residenz.
-It takes its name from the fountain (Brunnen) in the centre, which is crowned by a bronze statue of Duke Otto I, the first duke of Bavaria from the Wittelsbach family.
+The Antiquarium building created under Duke Albrecht V forms the south side of an octagonal courtyard completed during the reign of Duke Maximilian I. It takes its name from the fountain in the centre, which is crowned by a bronze statue of Duke Otto I, the first duke of Bavaria from the Wittelsbach family.

-The small triangular area between the Antiquarium, the Grottenhof building with the Reiche Zimmer (Ornate Rooms) on the first floor and the Grüne Galerie (Green Gallery) is known as the "Puderhöfchen" because a small room overlooked it in which wigs were sprinkled with white powder (Puder) in the eighteenth century.
+The small triangular area between the Antiquarium, the Grotto Courtyard building with the Rich Rooms on the first floor and the Green Gallery is known as the "Puderhöfchen" because a small room overlooked it in which wigs were sprinkled with white powder (Puder) in the 18th century.
 This "Powder Cabinet" was accessible from the rear chambers of the Electoral Apartments on the upper storey of the Antiquarium building.
 It was destroyed in 1944, and the Puderhöfchen, since given a glass roof, is not open to the public.

-Located behind the Grüne Galerie (Green Gallery) and the Alte Schatzkammer (the Old Treasury, erected by Prince Regent Luitpold in 1897 and now the museum ticket desk and shop), the Küchenhof took its name from the cooking facilities that once occupied the ground floor of the Königsbau.
-These rooms have housed the Treasury since the reconstruction of the Residenz after the Second World War.
+Located behind the Green Gallery and the Old Treasury (erected by Prince Regent Luitpold in 1897 and now the museum ticket desk and shop), the Kitchen Courtyard took its name from the cooking facilities that once occupied the ground floor of the Royal Palace.
+These rooms have housed the Treasury since the reconstruction of the Munich Residence after the Second World War.

-The space between the neoclassical buildings erected after 1832 on the eastern side of the Apothekenhof and the Allerheiligen-Hofkirche (Court Church of All Saints) was separated from Marstallplatz by a wall and could be reached only via a narrow opening.
+The space between the neoclassical buildings erected after 1832 on the eastern side of the Apothecary Courtyard and the Court Church of All Saints was separated from Marstallplatz by a wall and could be reached only via a narrow opening.
 Virtually cut off in this way and turned into a garden, it was named the Cabinet Garden.
 It has been open to the public since remodelling of this area was completed in 2003.

-The court theatre of 1751-55 designed by François Cuvilliés the Elder (now called the Cuvilliés-Theater) was destroyed in the Second World War.
-The carved decoration of the tiers had been removed to safety beforehand, and after the war the auditorium was reconstructed on a site near the south-east corner of the Apothekenhof.
-An entrance area and cloakrooms were constructed around a new, octagonal court, named the Ornamental Courtyard, in the area between the rebuilt theatre and the Brunnenhof.
+The court theatre of 1751-55 designed by François Cuvilliés the Elder (now called the Cuvilliés Theatre) was destroyed in the Second World War.
+The carved decoration of the tiers had been removed to safety beforehand, and after the war the auditorium was reconstructed on a site near the south-east corner of the Apothecary Courtyard.
+An entrance area and cloakrooms were constructed around a new, octagonal courtyard, named the Ornamental Courtyard, in the area between the rebuilt theatre and the Fountain Courtyard.

-During the renovation of the Cuvilliés Theater that was completed in 2008, the courtyard was also redesigned and covered with a glass roof.
-It was also renamed the “Comité Courtyard” after the Cuvilliés Comité, an initiative of private individuals who made the renovation of the theatre possible by collecting donations.
+During the renovation of the Cuvilliés Theatre that was completed in 2008, the courtyard was also redesigned and covered with a glass roof.
+It was also renamed the “Comité Courtyard” after the Comité Cuvilliés, an initiative of private individuals who made the renovation of the theatre possible by collecting donations.